eranchetz/kuberbs/README.md

 Here are the configuration options

-  `watchperiod`  int - for how long to wtach a deployment
+  `watchperiod`  int - for how long to watch a deployment

   `metricssource`  string - currently we support stackdriver and datadog

-  for each namespace that you would like to watch you can have mutiple deployments.
+  for each namespace that you would like to watch you can have multiple deployments.
   Each deployments must have a name, a metric and the threshold per second.

 Deploy your configuration file.